About the reforms

 • online remitters which do not provide designated services at or through a permanent establishment in Australia.

-Your business will no longer be required to make reports under the FTR Act for transactions occurring from 7 January 2025 but you may still have ongoing confidentiality and record-keeping obligations.
+Your business is no longer required to make reports under the FTR Act for transactions occurring from 7 January 2025, but you may still have ongoing confidentiality and record-keeping obligations.
 AUSTRAC may also request further information about reports you submitted before the FTR Act was repealed.

 Learn more about your ongoing obligations following the FTR Act repeal